 Throughout your week, we will provide evening activities in London where you can dress down, and wear casual clothing.

 Students are required to take a set of scrubs to the hospital.
-A set of Medical Projects scrubs can be purchased here:
+A set of Medical Projects scrubs can be purchased from your student dashboard.

 We advise students to take between £80-£120 per week they are with us.
 You can change money into British Pounds Sterling before you leave your home country, or alternatively bring your debit card with you to use in one of the ATMs when you arrive.

-London weather in October can be temperamental, so please bring an umbrella and raincoat with you, as it can rain at any time on any day - typical British weather!
+London weather - especially in the winter! - can be temperamental, so please bring an umbrella and raincoat with you as it can rain at any time on any day.

 In sum, please ensure we have all the details listed below before you complete your Information and Travel forms which are found in the "To Be Completed By You" section of your Student Dashboard: